-For this delivery area, a Trimble GPS receiver model R7 with Zephyr Geodetic antenna with ground plane was deployed for all static control A Trimble model R8 GNSS unit was used for collecting check points using real time kinematic (RTK) survey techniques.
-For RTK data, the collector begins recording after remaining stationary for 5 seconds then calculating the pseudo range position from at least three epochs with the relative error under 1.5 cm horizontal and 2 cm vertical.
+For this delivery area, the Trimble GPS AND GNSS receivers used are listed in Table 1.
+A Trimble model R8 GNSS unit was used for collecting check points using real time kinematic (RTK) survey techniques.
+For RTK data, the collector begins recording after remaining stationary for 5 seconds then calculating the pseudo range position from at least three epochs with the relative error under 1.5cm horizontal and 2cm vertical.
 All GPS measurements are made with dual frequency L1-L2 receivers with carrier-phase correction.